Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/system-architecture/database-diagrams.md

 This diagram illustrates the structure of individual documents in our MongoDB database.
 The documents are as follows:

 - The 'users' document contains information about user progress, study history, scores, language preferences, and other user settings.
 - The 'progresses' document stores information about default progress based on language.
 This includes the setup for units and lessons.
+This configuration will be incorporated into the 'users' document to track user progress based on language.
+- The 'practices' document stores the data for voice practices and quizzes.